K001-code/face_rec_CF/README.md

 - __Automated Tracking__: After student identified, automatically updates their attendance in Google Sheets
 - __Language__: Python
 - __Libraries__: opencv-python, dlib, cmake, face_recognition, numpy, oauth2client
+- __credentials.json__: must have a `credentials.json` file in the src directory in order to access the key.
+The file will be sent privately to approved personals only.

 ## Instruction